What is OpenID Connect ?

 OIDC_PROVIDER_URL="https://oidc.example.com"

-Make sure you modify these according to your setup.
+Make sure you modify these according to your setup and use the following command to register the provider.

 External users are being automatically registered when they login using the OpenID Connect provider.
 Their username is automatically generated based on the information provided by the provider.
 The following username variants are used: